DataDog/datadog-agent/docs/dev/tools.md

 Prior to 7.23, Agent binaries (Datadog Agent, Process Agent, Trace Agent, etc.) on Windows contain symbol information.

-Starting from 7.23, agent binaries on Windows have debugging information stripped.
+Starting from 7.23, Agent binaries on Windows have debugging information stripped.
 The original files are packed in a file called debug package.

 ### Prerequisite